 Auditory function: A/Prof Wise is interested in how auditory neurons respond to electrical stimulation from a cochlear implant and the effects of neurotrophin delivery on nerve function.
 These experiments are an important next step before we can consider the use of neurotrophins as a therapy for human cochlear implant recipients.

-Tinnitus: Dr Wise is interested in understanding the changes in the auditory brain that occur following deafness and cochlear implantation.
+Tinnitus: A/Prof Wise is interested in understanding the changes in the auditory brain that occur following deafness and cochlear implantation.
 In particular, he is interested in how cochlear implant use can silence tinnitus.
-By providing chronic electrical stimulation via a cochlear implant it is possible to suppress tinnitus and Dr Wise is interested in using this strategy to understand and treat tinnitus.
+By providing chronic electrical stimulation via a cochlear implant it is possible to suppress tinnitus and A/Prof Wise is interested in using this strategy to understand and treat tinnitus.

-Please see list of available student projects for projects supervised by Dr Wise
+Please see list of available student projects for projects supervised by A/Prof Wise

 - Palmer, J. C., M. S. Lord, J. L. Pinyon, A. K. Wise, N. H. Lovell, P. M. Carter, Y. L. Enke, G. D. Housley, and R. A. Green.
 2018.
 Comparing perilymph proteomes across species.
 Laryngoscope.
 128(1): E47-e52. doi: 10.1002/lary.26885.

 - Wise, A. K., R. Pujol, T. G. Landry, J. B. Fallon, and R. K. Shepherd.
 2017.
 Structural and Ultrastructural Changes to Type I Spiral Ganglion Neurons and Schwann Cells in the Deafened Guinea Pig Cochlea.
 Journal of the Association for Research in Otolaryngology : JARO.
 18(6): 751-69. doi: 10.1007/s10162-017-0631-y.